Making that Christmas Connection

-Having been raised by her grandparents in Chicago after her parents died, Sydney (Brooke Burns) doesn't really have anywhere she can call home which fits her life as a flight attendant and means she gets to spend Christmas in various tropical destinations.
-But on a flight where she looked after Leah (Sophie Neudorf), an unaccompanied minor, she ends up having a drink with her single father Jonathan (Tom Everett Scott - Love Finds You in Sugarcreek), before then discovering a present Leah made for her father has ended up in her luggage.
+Having been raised by her grandparents in Chicago after her parents died, Sydney (Brooke Burns - A Star for Christmas) doesn't really have anywhere she can call home which fits her life as a flight attendant and means she gets to spend Christmas in various tropical destinations.
+But on a flight where she looked after Leah (Sophie Neudorf), an unaccompanied minor, she ends up having a drink with her single father, Jonathan (Tom Everett Scott - Love Finds You in Sugarcreek), before then discovering a present Leah made for her father has ended up in her luggage.
 Having headed to Jonathan's to deliver the present, missing her flight to Bali in the process; she ends up invited to spend Christmas with him and his family who really do Christmas.
 On top of that Jonathan, a reporter, wants to unlock the mystery surrounding who Sydney's parents were and how they met.

 I am going to mention just three things when it comes to the Hallmark Christmas movie "Christmas Connection" starting with of course the obvious side as you can guess Sydney will end up becoming close to Jonathan and his daughter Leah whilst finding the joy of Christmas which was some thing she avoided.
 As I said it is obvious but pleasant enough due to the appealing nature of stars Brooke Burns and Tom Everett Scott.
 But this is accompanied by the second thing which is Jonathan trying to solve the mystery of Sydney's parents and how they met which unsurprisingly is a mix of charming and touching with a bit of a twist.